brandon-rhodes/backpacking-planner/Articles/North-Kaibab/text.md

 Tarnation!
 Yet again,
-they have toiled uphill for a long mile through the midday furnace only to find themselves yet again stranded below the Tapeats and looking helplessly up at its cliffs.
+they have toiled uphill for a long mile through the midday furnace, only to find themselves still stranded below the Tapeats and looking helplessly up at its cliffs.

 This strikes the BAH as not just unfair but as downright implausible.